lunarmodules/ldoc/docs/doc.md

 You may customize how you generate your documentation by specifying an alternative style sheet and/or template, which can be deployed with your project.
 The parameters are `--style` and `--template`, which give the directories where `ldoc.css` and `ldoc.ltp` are to be found.
 If `config.ld` contains these variables, they are interpreted slightly differently; if they are true, then it means 'use the same directory as config.ld'; otherwise they must be a valid directory relative to the ldoc invocation.
 An example of fully customized documentation is `tests/example/style': this is what you could call 'minimal Markdown style' where there is no attempt to tag things (except emphasizing parameter names).
 The narrative ought to be sufficient, if it is written appropriately.

-Of course, there's no reason why LDoc must always generate HTML. `--ext' defines what output extension to use; this can also be set in the configuration file.
+Of course, there's no reason why LDoc must always generate HTML. `--ext` defines what output extension to use; this can also be set in the configuration file.
 So it's possible to write a template that converts LDoc output to LaTex, for instance.